STRIKE UPDATE: Guarded Optimism

-Heads of the top talent agencies in Hollywood and s of the various network conglomerates—CBS Corp.’s Leslie Moonves, Warner Bros.’s Barry Meyer, News Corp.’s Peter Chernin and Disney’s Robert Iger—joined forces to nudge the leadership of the Alliance of Motion Picture and Television Producers (AMPTP) back to the negotiating table.
-Meanwhile, CAA partner Bryan Lourd reached out to David Young, executive director of the Writers Guild of America (WGA).
+Heads of the top talent agencies in Hollywood and heads of the various network conglomerates -- CBS’ Leslie Moonves, Warner Bros.’
+Barry Meyer, News Corp.’s Peter Chernin and Disney’s Robert Iger -- joined forces to nudge the leadership of the Alliance of Motion Picture and Television Producers back to the negotiating table.
+Meanwhile, CAA partner Bryan Lourd reached out to David Young, executive director of the Writers Guild of America.

-Disney stock was at a 52-week low last week, and CBS Corp. has tumbled 18% this year and was trading near its 52-week low.
+Disney stock was at a 52-week low this past week, and CBS tumbled 18% this year and was trading near its 52-week low.

-In a letter sent to employees last week, Moonves reiterated that there are “substantial” differences separating the WGA and the AMPTP, which represents the interests of networks and studios, but that an agreement can be forged through “hard work, patience and understanding.”
+In a letter sent to employees earlier this week, Moonves reiterated that there are "substantial" differences separating the WGA and the AMPTP, which represents the interests of networks and studios, but that an agreement can be forged through "hard work, patience and understanding."

-“We are all, producers and writers alike, looking forward to an end to this strike, and realize that there’s no way it can be resolved unless both sides are talking.
-Sitting down for serious discussions is an important first step in the resolution of our differences,” wrote Moonves.
+"We are all, producers and writers alike, looking forward to an end to this strike, and we realize that there’s no way it can be resolved unless both sides are talking.
+Sitting down for serious discussions is an important first step in the resolution of our differences," Moonves wrote.

 On another front, Directors Guild of America members in sports and news divisions at ABC, CBS and NBC last week reached a tentative agreement with the networks for a new three-year contract.
 The deal will be sent to membership for ratification in January, but DGA leadership fully expects the contract to be approved.